Puerto Rico’s “commonwealth” party likes to claim that Puerto Rico voters have been disenfranchised.

 What does the commonwealth party mean by “disenfranchised”?

-Why was the “commonwealth” option not on the ballot?
-As former Resident Commissioner Pedro Pierluisi explained, “Over the past 20 years, both the White House and Department of Justice have declared it to be unconstitutional.“
+Why is the “commonwealth” option not on the ballot?
+As former Resident Commissioner Pedro Pierluisi explained, “Over the past 20 years, both the White House and Department of Justice have declared it to be unconstitutional.”

 We could argue that the disenfranchisement in the 2017 plebiscite was caused by the leaders who persuaded their followers not to use their votes.
 People who do not vote in U.S. elections have given up their vote.

 However, Puerto Rico newspaper polls at the time found that most of the people who chose not to vote were not even responding to the boycott.

 In any case, it is ridiculous to say that leaving an option off the ballot is disenfranchisement.
 Think of all the options that were left off the ballot.
 Puerto Rico could have voted to become a monarchy with Lin-Manuel Miranda as king.
 There could have been an option of making the United States a territory of Puerto Rico.
 Maybe some people would like to return to being a Spanish colony.

 Voters can choose from among the options on the ballot.
 In the case of the 2017 plebiscite, the U.S. Department of Justice insisted that only the options that are viable under the U.S. Constitution could be on the ballot.
 That does not include “enhanced commonwealth.”

 The “commonwealth” option as the supporting party understands it is, in Pierluisi’s words, “a fairy-tale status that exempts the residents of Puerto Rico from the federal income tax, while providing them with access to all federal programs and a new federal subsidy.”